ax1/a1-database/README.md

 ### database:
 - **async connect(path: string) : Db** -> given a relative path to process.CWD() starts the database connection.
 - **async disconnect(db: Db): void** -> close database and clean resources.
+- **async get(path: string) : Db** ->  * Same as connect.
+Better name to state that the database is not created if already exists.
+This function is useful to reuse db references.

 ### Db: